knights-lab/UTree/README.md

 ### Download and run
-Download the newest zip file with the binaries for your system from our release page [here] (https://github.com/knights-lab/UTree/releases/latest).
+Download the newest zip file with the binaries for your system from our release page [here](https://github.com/knights-lab/UTree/releases/latest).
 Unix (Mac and Linux) users: You may also have to set the files as executable with chmod +x utree-*

 ### Compilation (optional, only if you want to adjust internal parameters)